Istanbul bid for the 2020 Summer Olympics: Candidate City phase

 The 2020 IOC Evaluation Commission Report on the Candidate Cities for the 2020 Summer Olympics was released on June 25.

 Istanbul 2020 gave a presentation of their bid to the IOC at an Extraordinary session in Lausanne in July 2013.

 Mersin hosted the 2013 Mediterranean Games from June 20 to June 30, 2013.
 Turkey hosted the 2013 FIFA U-20 World Cup from June 21 to July 13, 2013.

 125th IOC Session

 The host city of the 2020 Summer Olympics was elected at the 125th IOC Session in Buenos Aires, Argentina on September 7, 2013.
 Tokyo competed against Madrid and Istanbul in the election and finished second with Tokyo ultimately being elected as the host city.

 Outlook, Conclusion and Future

 Istanbul's bid was considered to have been damaged by the 2013 protests in Turkey, doping scandals as well as the 2011 Turkish football corruption scandal.

 Following Istanbul's failure to secure the 2020 Olympics, Turkey launched a bid to host the semi-finals and final of UEFA Euro 2020 at Istanbul's Atatürk Olympic Stadium.
+Upon securing its rights, the city would host the 2027 European Games as well.